Restoring Koala Habitat

 One of the aims of Friends of the Koala is to encourage landholders to undertake tree-planting activities to link up the existing patches of remnant koala habitat to create a more continuous corridor of food and shelter.

-We operate a community native plant nursery, located behind our Koala Care and Research Centre, and issue koala food trees for $1 each to landholders in the Northern Rivers Region where koalas reside.
-We also grow and sell a wide range of native plants including trees, shrubs, ground covers, grasses, rainforest plants, etc. All proceeds go to funding our operations and the Koala Care and Research Centre.
+We operate a community native plant nursery (open by appointment), located behind our Koala Hospital, and issue koala food trees for $1 each to landholders in the Northern Rivers Region where koalas reside.
+We also grow and sell a wide range of native plants including trees, shrubs, ground covers, grasses, rainforest plants, etc. All proceeds go to funding our operations and the Koala Care Facility.
 You can download our current FOK Nursery List here.

 Primary browse trees